 There is a painful indifference to the word of God as a guide.
-In speaking of the choice and appointment of elders, this is how Mr. M. arranges the matter:| &#8220;The brethren who had done the one, would be able, if needs be, to do the other also.&#8221; Is it thus that one is to dispose of the word according to our pleasure?
+In speaking of the choice and appointment of elders, this is how Mr. M. arranges the matter¦: "The brethren who had done the one, would be able, if needs be, to do the other also."
+Is it thus that one is to dispose of the word according to our pleasure?

-As to the doctrine of guilt, that which Mr. M. says of it| amounts to this, namely, that the doctrine which teaches that all men are under the guilt under which Adam was, is an error; that is to say, he is, on this point, what is called an Arminian.
+As to the doctrine of guilt, that which Mr. M. says of it¦ amounts to this, namely, that the doctrine which teaches that all men are under the guilt under which Adam was, is an error; that is to say, he is, on this point, what is called an Arminian.
 The important thing to observe is the levity with which, as with the authority of a teacher, he treats traditional orthodoxy on the point as an error.
-What he says on @Romans 5: 14, viz., that the children of Adam are &#8220;far from being accounted guilty of having committed his sin,&#8221; has no connection with the question; because, as this passage says, they have not in fact committed that sin*;* but he says nothing of their state of guilt in the sight of God.
+What he says on @Romans 5: 14, viz., that the children of Adam are "far from being accounted guilty of having committed his sin," has no connection with the question; because, as this passage says, they have not in fact committed that sin; but he says nothing of their state of guilt in the sight of God.
 But @Romans 5: 19 says positively that by the sin of Adam they were made sinners.
-Mr. M. criticizes on this occasion a quotation which I made from @Amos 5: 26, in the tract on &#8220;The State of the Church.&#8221; The Spirit of God says there that the Israehtes, guilty as a part of the whole, of the nation, and guilty of the whole of its sin, would bear the punishment of it in a captivity beyond Babylon.
-Now we must not lose sight of this, that in this part of the tract &#8220;The State of the Church,&#8221; it was a question not of the eternal consequences of sin, but of the government of God with respect to Israel.
-Since this government of God deals with the Israelites as guilty, I think therefore He regarded them as such.
+Mr. M. criticizes on this occasion a quotation which I made from @Amos 5: 26, in the tract on "The State of the Church."
+The Spirit of God says there that the Israelites, guilty as a part of the whole, of the nation, and guilty of the whole of its sin, would bear the punishment of it in a captivity beyond Babylon.
+Now we must not lose sight of this, that in this part of the tract "The State of the Church," it was a question not of the eternal consequences of sin, but of the government of God with respect to Israel. since this government of God deals with the Israelites as guilty, I think therefore He regarded them as such.
 Joshua and Caleb have nothing in common with this, for there is no question of the faithful, who by the way suffer the consequences of the sin of others, as sharing the lot of the people; the question was as to the unbelieving who, ratifying

-| Page 91.
+¦ Page 91.

-| Page 48.
+¦ Page 48.

 {181}